vectordotdev/vector/STYLE.md

-Similarly, choosing the right level can be important, both from the perspective of making it easy for users to grok what they should pay attention to, but also to avoid the performance overhead of excess logging (even if we filter it out and it never makes it to the console).
+Similarly, choosing the right level can be important, both from the perspective of making it easy for users to grok what they should pay attention to, but also to avoid the performance overhead of excess logging (even if we filter it out, and it never makes it to the console).

 - **TRACE**: Typically contains a high level of detail for deep/rich debugging.

-  As trace logging is typically reached for when instrumenting algorithms and core pieces of logic, care should be taken to avoid trace logging being added to tight loops, or commonly used codepaths, where possible.
+  As trace logging is typically reached for when instrumenting algorithms and core pieces of logic, care should be taken to avoid trace logging being added to tight loops, or commonly used code-paths, where possible.
 Even when disabled, there can still be a small overhead associated with logging an event at all.
 - **DEBUG**: Basic information that can be helpful for initially debugging issues.

-  Should typically not be used for things that happen per-event, or scales with event throughput, but in some cases -- i.e. if it happens every 1000th event, etc -- it can safely be used.
+  Should typically not be used for things that happen per-event, or scales with event throughput, but in some cases -- that is if it happens every 1000th event, etc. -- it can safely be used.
 - **INFO**: Common information about normal processes.

   This includes logical/temporal events such as notifications when components are stopped and